Optimizer-Prime/open-journal/README.md

 # open-journal
-A simple, secure, open-source journal for Linux.
+A simple, private, open-source journal for Linux.
 No user data is collected.

 ### Encryption
 Journals can be optionally encrypted using a uniquely generated encryption key.
 The *cryptography* library used is built on AES.
 The encryption key only needs to be generated once.
 Export a copy of it from the program and store it in a safe place.